-Jessica Lee Morgan is a whole-hearted singer songwriter who doesn't beat around the bush.
-She's been raised on rock and folk by legendary parents (Mary Hopkin and Tony Visconti) and writes songs that reflect her upbringing and jobs in the real world.
-As happy in a tiny club or a large theatre, she performs live with her acoustic guitar, percussion strapped to her army boots, and partner Christian Thomas on bass.
+Jessica Lee Morgan is a singer songwriter who doesn't beat around the bush.
+She's been raised on rock and folk by legendary parents, Mary Hopkin and Tony Visconti, and writes songs that come from the heart and the head... and her own diverse experiences.
+As happy in a tiny club or a large theatre, she performs live with her guitar, percussion strapped to her boots, and partner Christian Thomas on bass.

-She plays 12-string, saxophone, percussion and vocals in the Bowie supergroup Holy Holy with her father Tony Visconti and Spiders from Mars drummer Woody Woodmansey.
+In Tony Visconti's Best of Bowie (previously Holy Holy), Jessica plays 12-string guitar, saxophone, percussion and vocals, with Glenn Gregory of Heaven 17 on lead vocals.
 They've toured the UK, Canada, Europe and Japan.
 In the USA, as part of a 9-week tour, they played Carnegie Hall and Radio City along with such stars as Debbie Harry, Robyn Hitchcock, Perry Farrell, Cyndi Lauper and Ann Wilson.
 Very often Jessica shared the support slot with her singer/songwriter/composer brother, Morgan Visconti.
 She's also sung on his album, Ride.

-2019 saw a Holy Holy UK tour and also a support slot for the second time on tour with psych-rock legend Robyn Hitchcock (and a third in Autumn 2021), as well as several solo dates and support slots with Cliff Bennett and the Rebel Rousers (with whom she guested on saxophone), T.Rextasy, The Blow Monkeys and Mark Morriss of The Bluetones.
+Jessica has been touring with Robyn Hitchcock since 2018, and in 2022 toured for the second time with The Blow Monkeys.
+She has also supported Cliff Bennett and the Rebel Rousers (with whom she guested on saxophone), T.Rextasy, Steve Norman of Spandau Ballet and Mark Morriss of The Bluetones.
 Jessica has also been taking the role of Sandy Denny with premiere tribute band Coda Led Zeppelin, duetting on the 'Battle of Evermore' and playing a support set.

-Jessica has sung 'Those Were The Days' to Baron Cobbald, founder of Knebworth Rock Festival, on his 80th birthday, and shared a stage as Polly Garter with Sir Ian McKellen for the Dylathon, directed by Michael Bogdanov.
+Jessica has sung 'Those Were The Days' to Baron Cobbold, founder of Knebworth Rock Festival, on his 80th birthday and also in 2022 at his memorial birthday picnic, and shared a stage as Polly Garter with Sir Ian McKellen for the Dylathon, directed by Michael Bogdanov.
 She also contributed two guest vocals on Decades, an album by David Palfreyman and Nicholas Pegg and featuring, among others, David Warner and Sarah Jane Morris.